 - Fish - This ceviche recipe works really well with many kinds of seafood.
 If you don't have tuna, try raw salmon, halibut or snapper.

-- Lime - If you need to, you can swap an equal amount of lemon juice for the lime juice.
+- Fresh Lime Juice - If you need to, you can swap an equal amount of lemon juice for the lime juice or use bottled lime juice.

-- Cilantro - I love the cilantro but if you don't, try using a mixture of fresh parsley and mint for the bright herbal flavor.
+- Cilantro - I love fresh cilantro but if you don't, try using a mixture of fresh mint and parsley for the bright herbal flavor.

 This is an easy, healthy and delicious recipe that you can dress up or down.
-It travels well as a potluck dish too, just be sure to keep it cold on an ice pack.
+It travels well as a potluck dish too, just be sure to keep it cold on an ice pack in your cooler.

-Try adding a ¼ cup of one of the ingredients below and add a little extra lime juice and salt to taste.
+Try adding a ¼ cup of one of the ingredients below to the recipe!

 - Fresh corn cut off the cob